shalauniou/petclinic-plugins/README.md

 # petclinic-plugins

-Change versions in gradle.properties
+- From petclinic-plugins root:
-Publish artifacts to maven local: gradle publishToMavenLocal -PdevelopPlugins Add artifact to classpath of the main project(in build.gradle), add apply plugin: <your plugin>
+Publish artifacts to maven local: gradle publishToMavenLocal

+- For main project where you want to use the plugins:
+Add classpath("com.epam.petclinic.plugin:petclinic-plugins:0.0.1") to your script dependencies in build.gradle For java plugin add - apply plugin: 'petclinic-java' (remove version, sourceCompatibility) For code coverage add - apply plugin: 'petclinic-code-coverage' and jacocoVersion=0.7.8(to gradle.properties)